-Having now had a chance to watch and review all five currently available video recordings of Peter Grimes I thought I might do a summary of the strengths and weaknesses of each.
+Having now had a chance to watch and review all seven currently available video recordings of Peter Grimes I thought I might do a summary of the strengths and weaknesses of each.
 All of them have some merit and I doubt that there would be consensus on a “winner”.
 Anyway, here goes…

 BBC film 1969

 Grimes – Peter Pears